Medically reviewed by Drugs.com. Last updated on Feb 25, 2020.

 Recurrent.
 Cancer has returned after treatment.

 In general, patients with seminomas often receive radiation therapy.
-Radiation therapy doesn't work as well in patients with non-seminomas.
-Instead, they tend to undergo surgery and chemotherapy.
+Radiation therapy doesn’t work as well in patients with non-seminomas.
+Instead, they tend to undergo surgery to remove cancerous masses after the removal of the testicle and chemotherapy.

 After treatment, regular follow-up exams are critical to make certain that the cancer is gone.
 For the first two years, a man is examined every one to two months.
 Blood tests, x-rays and CT scans are also done.
 After that, physical exams and blood tests are done a little less often, with x-rays happening only once or twice a year.